hlandrus/welcome-wagon-2019/dining_guide.rst

 **The Ave - University Way Northeast**

+*0.3 mile / 0.5 km walk*

 The closest food to Kane Hall is on University Way Northeast which is often referred to as The Ave.
 The Ave has many food options often marked by the cheapness and proximity to campus.
+There is also several coffee shops including Starbucks and several local spots.

 **U Village**

+*0.8 mile / 1.3 km walk*

-Just north of UW is the U Village with several food and shopping options.
+U Village is a mall just north of UW with several food and shopping options.
-U Village is a 0.8 mile (1.3 km) walk across campus.
-There are a few chain restaurants here but also some local options as well.
+There are a few chain restaurants here and some local options as well.
 The QFC here is one of the closest full grocery stores to campus.

 Around Town
 -------------------